YS-RAPTOR/Theme-Journal/procedures.md

 Get based on Task id (Internal)
 Get Based on date range (Internal.
 Think about this a lot) Post to create a new progress (Internal)

-Put to update a progress
+- Put to update a progress

 # Tasks

-Get Based on user id (Normal without any params)
 Get Based on Date Range
 Post to create a new task
 Put to update a task (only date)